 Tarantella dancing is a centuries-old folk tradition in Southern Italy.
 Tarantella is the Italian word for tarantula, and the frenzied steps of the dance are said to be designed for sweating out the poison of a tarantula bite.
 At tonight’s live performance, watch the intricate footwork of a troupe of authentic folk dancers.
 Please note: This excursion is seasonal from March 1 through November 1.

 Make some waves in seaside Sorrento or Capri

 Optional Excursion - Capri: A Day on the Iconic Island

 Today is free for you to explore Sorrento at your own pace.
 You could wander through Sorrento’s lovely gardens and churches, browse the quaint shops along its cobblestoned alleyways or sit at a cafe and people-watch.
 Alternatively, consider joining an optional excursion to the glamorous island of Capri, a playground for the rich since the Roman times.
-Tonight, you might wish to attend our optional Tarantella Dinner and Show, featuring local cuisine and a lively performance highlighting the tarantella, a mesmerizing Italian folk dance.
+Tonight, join your fellow travelers for a farewell dinner.

 Capri: A Day on the Iconic Island $105* pp

 Travel by ferry to the fabled Isle of Capri, a beloved resort since the days of the Roman Republic.
 Weather permitting, you’ll enjoy a mini-cruise around the island.
 Later, you'll enjoy free time to discover why everyone from Roman emperors to Sophia Loren wants to spend their vacation in Capri.
 If weather prohibits a mini-cruise, you’ll travel to the village of Anacapri, which offers stunning views of the surrounding scenery.
 Please note: This excursion is weather dependent.